jmsckv/EncDecMeta/readme.md

 # A User-Friendly Encoder-Decoder Meta-Search-Space For Semantic Segmentation

-This repo allows to specify fixed encoder-decoder architectures analoguous to neural architecture search space spaces with a focus on ease-of use.
-The meta searchis based on PyTorch and Ray Tune.
-The search strategy is the asysnchronous successive halving algorithm (ASHA).
+This repo allows to easily specify and search encoder-decoder architectures and associated hyperparameters.
+It is based on PyTorch and Ray Tune, an the asysnchronous successive halving algorithm (ASHA) as a search strategy.

-**The current key use case is automating building robus (and searched!) baseline for semantic segmentation tasks.**
+**The current key use case is automating building robust, searched baselines for semantic segmentation tasks.**
-Current key restrictions are not data augmentation mechanisms and no ResNet-like or DenseNet-like connections between convolutional layers.
+Current key restrictions are no data augmentation mechanisms and no ResNet-like or DenseNet-like connections between convolutional layers.

 ## Quickstart

 1. Clone this repository: ```https://github.com/jmsckv/EncDecMeta.git && cd EncDecMeta ```
-This code is tested with CUDA 10.2, Python==3.7, and setuptools==20.3.3 on Ubuntu 18.04.
+This code is tested with CUDA 10.2, Python 3.7.7, and setuptools 20.3.3 on Ubuntu 18.04.
 Higher versions should generally be supported.

-2. We recommend to launch a Docker container with `. build_and_run_docker.sh` (use the `_cpu.sh` if no GPU is available).
+2. We recommend to launch a Docker container with `. build_and_run_docker.sh` (use `_cpu.sh` if no GPU is available).
 This will automatically create the expected directory structure and environment variables.
 It also auto-detects free ports for JupyterLab ($PORT1), Tensorboard ($PORT2), and the Ray Dashboard ($PORT3).
 Run `docker ps` to see where to retrieve e.g. JupyterLab in your browser, the default password, which you can change in `jupyter_notebook_config.py` before launching the container, is ASHA2020.

 3. Create a Python virtutal env to install the project libraries.
 Do so from $CODEPATH in the Docker container, which maps to the root of this repo.
 ```